sitano/sitano.github.io/_posts/2019-07-30-tx-isolation-anomalies.md

 All definitions are taken from [[1]], [[2]], [[3]].

+Big thanks to Adrian Colyer for his review of [[1]] in [the morning paper][6].

 ## References

-- [Atul Adya, Barbara Liskov, Patrick O’Neil: "Generalized Isolation Level Definitions" Appears in the Proceedings of the IEEE International Conference on Data Engineering, San Diego, CA, March 2000][1]
+- [Atul Adya, Barbara Liskov, Patrick O’Neil: "Generalized Isolation Level Definitions" Appears in the Proceedings of the IEEE International Conference on Data Engineering, San Diego, CA, March 2000][1] main paper to start.
-- [Peter Bailis, Alan Fekete, Ali Ghodsi, Joseph M. Hellerstein, and Ion Stoica: "Scalable Atomic Visibility with RAMP Transactions" at ACM Transactions on Database Systems, Vol. 41, No. 3, Article 15, Publication date: July 2016][2]
+- [Peter Bailis, Alan Fekete, Ali Ghodsi, Joseph M. Hellerstein, and Ion Stoica: "Scalable Atomic Visibility with RAMP Transactions" at ACM Transactions on Database Systems, Vol. 41, No. 3, Article 15, Publication date: July 2016][2] main paper to continue.
-- [Weak Consistency: A Generalized Theory and Optimistic Implementations for Distributed Transaction][3]
+- [Weak Consistency: A Generalized Theory and Optimistic Implementations for Distributed Transaction][3], work that was written by Atul Adya in March 1999 before [[1]] appeared.
-- [Project Hermitage][4]
+- [Project Hermitage][4] about transactions anomalies in various transaction isolation levels in different database implementations.
+Basically in MySQL, PostgreSQL, Oracle and MSSQL.
+SQL tests included per level per anomaly.
-- [Hal Berenson, Phil Bernstein, Jim Gray, Jim Melton, Elizabeth O'Neil and Patrick O'Neil: A Critique of ANSI SQL Isolation Levels, at ACM International Conference on Management of Data (SIGMOD), volume 24, number 2, May 1995. doi:10.1145/568271.223785][5]
+- [Hal Berenson, Phil Bernstein, Jim Gray, Jim Melton, Elizabeth O'Neil and Patrick O'Neil: A Critique of ANSI SQL Isolation Levels, at ACM International Conference on Management of Data (SIGMOD), volume 24, number 2, May 1995. doi:10.1145/568271.223785][5] about ambiguity of definitions of ANSI SQL Isolation Levels.
+Later those levels will be also criticized for not being suitable for Optimistic Concurrency Control implementation.
+- [Generalized Isolation Level Definitions, the morning paper blog, by Adrian Colyer, February 25, 2016][6]
+- [A Read-Only Transaction Anomaly Under Snapshot Isolation, By Alan Fekete, Elizabeth O'Neil, and Patrick O'Neil, ACM SIGMOD, Sep 2004][7] authors discuss anomalies found in Snapshot Isolation that was believed to be Serializable for read-only transactions.
+They write about Write Skew and Read Skew.
+- [Serializable Snapshot Isolation in PostgreSQL, By Dan R. K. Ports and Kevin Grittner, VLDB Endowment, Vol. 5, No. 12, 2012][8] authors discuss approach for implementing Serializable Snapshot isolation in PostgreSQL, optimizations and theory behind it.
+It is like a Snapshot isolation but all histories are Serializable due to the runtime conflict resolution.
+They also mention _G2-item_, _G2_ (write skew anomalies).
+- [Transactional storage for geo-replicated systems, By Yair Sovran, Russell Power, Marcos K. Aguilera, Jinyang Li, 2011][9] talks about Parallel Snapshot Isolation and variant of write skews that can appear: short/long fork.
+- [A Framework for Transactional Consistency Models with Atomic Visibility, By Andrea Cerone, Giovanni Bernardi, and Alexey Gotsman, 2015][11]

 [1]: http://bnrg.cs.berkeley.edu/~adj/cs262/papers/icde00.pdf "Atul Adya, Barbara Liskov, Patrick O’Neil: "Generalized Isolation Level Definitions" Appears in the Proceedings of the IEEE International Conference on Data Engineering, San Diego, CA, March 2000"
 [2]: http://www.bailis.org/papers/ramp-tods2016.pdf "Peter Bailis, Alan Fekete, Ali Ghodsi, Joseph M. Hellerstein, and Ion Stoica: "Scalable Atomic Visibility with RAMP Transactions" at ACM Transactions on Database Systems, Vol. 41, No. 3, Article 15, Publication date: July 2016."
 [3]: http://pmg.csail.mit.edu/papers/adya-phd.pdf "Weak Consistency: A Generalized Theory and Optimistic Implementations for Distributed Transactions"
 [4]: https://github.com/ept/hermitage/ "Project Hermitage"
 [5]: http://research.microsoft.com/pubs/69541/tr-95-51.pdf "Hal Berenson, Phil Bernstein, Jim Gray, Jim Melton, Elizabeth O'Neil and Patrick O'Neil: A Critique of ANSI SQL Isolation Levels, at ACM International Conference on Management of Data (SIGMOD), volume 24, number 2, May 1995. doi:10.1145/568271.223785"
+[6]: https://blog.acolyer.org/2016/02/25/generalized-isolation-level-definitions/ "Generalized Isolation Level Definitions, the morning paper a random walk through Computer Science research, by Adrian Colyer, February 25, 2016"
+[7]: https://www.cs.umb.edu/~poneil/ROAnom.pdf "A Read-Only Transaction Anomaly Under Snapshot Isolation, By Alan Fekete, Elizabeth O'Neil, and Patrick O'Neil, ACM SIGMOD, Sep 2004"
+[8]: https://drkp.net/papers/ssi-vldb12.pdf "Serializable Snapshot Isolation in PostgreSQL, By Dan R. K. Ports and Kevin Grittner, VLDB Endowment, Vol. 5, No. 12, 2012"
+[9]: http://www.news.cs.nyu.edu/~jinyang/pub/walter-sosp11.pdf "Transactional storage for geo-replicated systems, By Yair Sovran, Russell Power, Marcos K. Aguilera, Jinyang Li, 2011"
+[10]: https://jepsen.io/consistency/models/snapshot-isolation "jepsen.io on Snapshot Isolation"
+[11]: http://drops.dagstuhl.de/opus/volltexte/2015/5375/pdf/15.pdf "A Framework for Transactional Consistency Models with Atomic Visibility, By Andrea Cerone, Giovanni Bernardi, and Alexey Gotsman, 2015"
+[12]: http://software.imdea.org/~gotsman/papers/si-podc16.pdf "Analysing Snapshot Isolation, by Andrea Cerone and Alexey Gotsman, 2016"
+[13]: https://www.irif.fr/~gio/papers/CBGY-papoc15.pdf "Analysing and Optimising Parallel Snapshot Isolation, by Giovanni Bernardi, Andrea Cerone, Alexey Gotsman, and Hongseok Yang, 2015"